exosys/wdtk/README.md

 # wdtk

-see lerna tools on npm
+see lerna tools on npmsom